MahiraPutri149/EDA-PresidentialElectionEnthusiasm-Indonesia-2024/README.md

-# EDA-PresidentialElectionEnthusiasm-Indonesia-2024
+<h1> Analysis of Society's Enthusiasm-Presidential Election-Indonesia-2024-Twitter </h1>
-This repository is created to conduct Analysis on the Enthusiasm of the Indonesian Society towards the 2024 Presidential Election in the Republic of Indonesia on Twitter Social Media.
+<h3> This repository is created to conduct Analysis on the Enthusiasm of the Indonesian Society towards the 2024 Presidential Election in the Republic of Indonesia on Twitter Social Media. </h3>

+<p> In an increasingly digital information era, social media has become a crucial platform for various social interactions and public expressions.
+In the context of Indonesia, as one of the countries with high internet penetration rates, social media plays a central role in reflecting the views and aspirations of the public.
+One of the significant moments on the national agenda is the Presidential Election in 2024, anticipated to be a significant democratic event for the Republic of Indonesia. </p>

+<p> This study aims to analyze the level of enthusiasm among the Indonesian society towards the 2024 Presidential Election, with a focus on the Twitter social media platform as a data source.
+Through this analysis, we strive to understand the sentiments and dynamics emerging from the conversations on this platform.
+By delving into information from millions of interactions on Twitter, we hope to uncover a deeper insight into the public's perspectives on this democratic process. </p>

+<p> The data analysis methodology employed in this research involves systematic data collection techniques and content analysis to identify trends, patterns, and variations in societal enthusiasm.
+We believe that the outcomes of this study will provide a valuable contribution to comprehending the political and social dynamics within the context of an increasingly connected and digital Indonesia. </p>